mamoonraja/IndirectionDC/README.md

-# Indirection
+# Indirection,

-Source files contains scripts we will use for measurement study for the project,overhead of using Data centers as indirection point.
-Scripts are not final yet.
+Below is the file structure for now, More details inside directories and modules

+./
+---Source_core/ 		  Main codes to run experiments and get results and parse them reside here
+------main.py 			  runs different experiments defined by command line arguments
-fetch_node_list.py  used to get required node from dpip-city dataset Ping_experiments.py modules to run different kind of ping experiments defined here fetch_results.py    to fetch results of ping experiments helpers.py   has helper functions used in the process of running experiments runall.py    will run different experiments
+------Ping_experiments.py modules to run different kind of ping experiments defined here
+------fetch_results.py    to fetch results of ping experiments and plot cdfs
+------helpers.py          has helper functions used in the process of running experiments

-//still need to be updated based on results, not final udp_send.py  will send packet directly to destination and also to nearest datacenter, discovery of neearest data center is automated now. udp_rec.py   will listen on specified port and log entries udp_dc.py    will act as indirection point # change logging method here,

-//next step: one big experiment to latency benefits using approx 200 nodes, using zmap or king
+------batch_ping.py       usually ran at remote host, and run pings to servers in input file

+---data_files/          Data files to be used in different experiments are generated here
+------ip_to_city.py 	module used to get location for IP address
+------parse_links.py    Parser for iplane
+------test_pings.py     module used to test different kind of pings and ssh

+---misc/
+------top1m.csv        contains top 1m servers list by alexa

+---Experments/         Contains results and plots for different experiments